Understand moving prices in France

 In practice, two moves with a similar distance can end up with very different prices.
 A third-floor apartment without elevator, narrow city-center access, difficult parking, or a carry distance between the truck and the building can materially change the workload.

 Timing also matters.
-Summer peaks, month-end slots, and urgent moves generally reduce flexibility and can push quotes higher.
+Summer peaks, month-end slots, and urgent moves generally reduce flexibility and can push prices higher.
 The same is true when the move includes delicate furniture, piano handling, storage, or partial packing.

 What changes the bill